Classic Car Show

 GOLF DAY AT THE CLASSIC CAR SHOW, NASREC, DECEMBER 7 2014

+A gaggle of Golfs will descend on The Classic Car Show, held in association with Rolling Thunder at the Johannesburg Exhibition Centre, Nasrec, on December 7.
 The Volkswagen Golf is the most modified and tuned car on South African roads at present, and Golfs of all generations will feature hugely in the special Street Machine section of The Classic Car Show.

 » Read More